 Here are some of the advantages of walking:

-- Since it is our natural form of locomotion as humans, you already know how to do it.
-No need for a class or training, you can just jump right in.
+- It’s easy.
+Since it is our natural form of locomotion as humans, you already know how to do it.
+No need for a class or training—jump right in.

-- Walking doesn’t cost anything or require special equipment or a gym membership.
+- It’s free.
+Walking doesn’t cost anything or require special equipment.
 You can start in your own neighborhood or a nearby park.
-If weather or safety are concerns, go to a mall or some other public place.
+If weather or safety are concerns, go to a mall or another large indoor space.

-- Walking burns calories and can help you maintain a healthy weight.
-This has an added bonus, because losing extra weight is one of the main ways to relieve arthritis pain.
+- It burns calories.
+Walking burns calories and can help you maintain a healthy weight.

 Tips for getting started with walking

-But if you’re inactive now, start slow and easy and add on walking time and pace gradually.
-For example, if you can walk for 15 minutes after dinner this week, aim to walk for 20 minutes next week.
+Start slow and easy, and progressively increase your walking time and pace.
+For example, if you can walk for 10 minutes each day after dinner this week, aim to walk for 15 minutes next week.
 The goal is to stay committed to activity.
 Map out a route that brings you back home after achieving your distance goal.
-Small victories will build confidence.
+Small victories can build confidence.

-Also, if you have pain or weakness in a weight-bearing joint like your hip or knee, you may find that trekking poles give you the stability and pain relief you need to walk more easily.
+If you have pain or weakness in a weight-bearing joint like your hip or knee, you may find that trekking poles give you the stability and pain relief you need to walk long distances.

-Even if walking is too painful or difficult for you, don’t fear—there are still ways you can be physically active.
+If walking is too painful or difficult for you, there are still ways you can be physically active.
 You can do simple stretching and strength-building exercises at home.
-Or give water therapy a try, where the warm water can relax aching joints and take the pressure of gravity off them.
+Or try water therapy, where buoyancy can take the pressure off aching joint.

-Finally, a little muscle soreness is fine after exercising and will decrease as you become more active, but stop right away if you feel sudden, sharp pain in your arthritis-affected joint while exercising.
+Finally, a little muscle soreness is fine after exercising and will decrease as you become more active, but stop walking or exercise right away if you feel severe pain or sudden, sharp pain in any joint.